src-d/guide/talent/application-process.md

 - The candidate has an introductory video call with the Talent Acquisition Manager.
 This is a general discussion that can last between 15-30 minutes.
 This is to allow us to get to know the background and experience of the candidate, as well as allowing them to get to know source{d} better.
 It's expected that the candidate has already done some basic research about source{d} and has some specific questions about the role and/or the company to be expressed during the call.

-- There are notable exceptions to this, such as higher volume junior engineering roles where we directly ask the developer to do the coding challenge before a call.
+- In some cases, notably for junior engineering roles where there are more candidates, we may ask the developer to do a coding challenge before a call.

 ### Hiring Manager interview: 2nd stage